yakazimir/kyler-website/content/post/understanding_lisp.md

 Now, why is this discussion about recursion important?
-If we continue to decompose the basic arithmetic functions in the manner above, we will eventually converge on a set of functions called the \emph{basic primitive recursive functions}, of which the successor function [is a member](https://proofwiki.org/wiki/Definition:Basic_Primitive_Recursive_Function).
+If we continue to decompose the basic arithmetic functions in the manner above, we will eventually converge on a set of functions called the *basic primitive recursive functions*, of which the successor function [is a member](https://proofwiki.org/wiki/Definition:Basic_Primitive_Recursive_Function).
 These functions are important in the mathematical theory of computation since they are the basic building blocks of a large